 Reporting harassment, discrimination, and sexual misconduct

-Ohio State’s Office of Institutional Equity (OIE) coordinates the university’s complaints of harassment, discrimination and sexual misconduct.
-Instructors can visit the OIE website to learn about their services, seek support, or to file a report.
+Ohio State’s Office of Civil Rights Compliance coordinates the university’s complaints of harassment, discrimination and sexual misconduct.
+Instructors can visit the OCRC website to learn about their services, seek support, or to file a report.

 Exercise compassion

 Finally, instructors should offer flexibility to students as they manage their personal needs with academic responsibilities.
 Given that learning is influenced by affect as well as information, the climate in which students learn can impact their learning positively or negatively (Ambrose et al., 2010).
 Being flexible with assignment deadlines and/or exam dates and participation in group work or other class activities can give students the space they need to make academic progress while addressing their emotional needs.
-Implementing contemplative modes of instruction can also help meet student needs.
-Research shows that teaching methods that benefit minoritized students also benefit other students, so consider implementing universal design strategies that can enhance learning for each student in your classroom.
+These approaches, as well as other evidence-informed instructional strategies designed to cultivate effective learning environments (such as Universal Design for Learning, or UDL) can be implemented to enhance learning for each student in your learning space.

 For more information about supporting students, contact the Drake Institute at drakeinstitute@osu.edu.